newtonkiragu/blog/_posts/2020-03-02-empty-before-you-fill.markdown

 {% endhighlight %}

 4. Repeat step 2.
-5. Convert the code written to python3 with backward compatibility (_is this even a thing?_).
+5. Convert the code written to python3 with backward compatibility (_is this even a real thing?_).

 {% highlight python %}
 # example1.py (python3 with backword compatibility i.e can be run with python2 as well)